DINA-Web/taxonomy/docs/api_proposal.md

 * Will a single DINA system store more than one taxonomy?
   * if more than one, how does a API user disambiguate?
-  * disambiguation required for all methods?
+  * disambiguation required for all methods vs some methods?
 * What is the minimum metadata required to create a new taxon?
 * IDs vs names
   * REST APIs generally operate on a resource (a unique thing) and names are not unique (see Assumptions)